dev-diaries41/smartscan-sdk/README.md

 ---

+## Benchmark Summary
+### **The Room Approach**

+The schema for the Room version was `id (long), date (long), embedding (float array)`.
+In the SearchViewModel the index was loaded as LiveData.
+Benchmarks for loading:

+* 640 entries: 1237.5ms
+* 2.45k entries: 2737.2ms

+---

+### **The File Approach**

+The file approach saves the index as a binary file, then loads it with a memory-mapped file.
+This allows for much faster reads.
+Benchmarks for the same datasets:

+* 640 entries: 32ms
+* 2.45k entries: 135ms

+That’s roughly 40× faster at 640 entries and 20× faster at 2.45k.
+More importantly, the time scales linearly with the number of entries.
+At 50k entries the load time should still be only 2–3 seconds, which is the same time Room takes just to load 2.45k.

+[//]: # (**TODO: Add charts**)

 ## **Design Choices**

 ### Design Constraints
 * For offline on-device vector search, the full index needs to be loaded in-memory due to lack of native vectordb for android.
+* Some users have 40K+ images so fast processing and loading is essential for good UX
-* For processing a healthy balance between speed and memory/cpu usage is required to satisfy good UX and adapt to constraint CPU and Memory resources
+* A healthy balance between speed and memory/cpu usage is required to satisfy good UX and manage constrained CPU and Memory resources

 ## Key Aspects
 * **core**: Minimal essential functionality, primarily focused on fundamental ML logic, Interfaces and efficient pipelines processing.